-The Listeria outbreak linked to Johnson County Hams has ended after sickening four people and killing one of them, according to the Centers for Disease Control and Prevention (CDC).
+The Listeria outbreak linked to Johnston County Hams has ended after sickening four people and killing one of them, according to the Centers for Disease Control and Prevention (CDC).
 But some of those sickened may still choose to file a lawsuit.

 The Pritzker Hageman Listeria Team has won millions of dollars for clients nationwide including a $4.5 million award for one client who suffered permanent brain damage.

-Johnson County Ham Listeria
+Johnston County Ham Listeria Outbreak

 This outbreak included one person from North Carolina and three people from Virginia, one of whom died.
 They ranged in age from 70 to 81 years old.